 What if my details change?

 Owner details can be easily amended on the database.
 Details on how to do this are provided when your dog is microchipped.
-If you cannot find the paperwork the Community Wardens or your vet can scan your dog for you and get the microchip number and advise you which database to contact to update your details.
+If you cannot find the paperwork the Environmental Enforcement Officers or your vet can scan your dog for you and get the microchip number and advise you which database to contact to update your details.

 My dog wears a collar and tag, why should it be microchipped as well?

 By law, all dogs that are on the highway or in a public place must wear a collar with the name and address of the owner inscribed somewhere on it.
 Microchipping does not remove this requirement.
 Collars can be maliciously removed or break and the tags can sometimes fall off and be lost.
 By microchipping your dog you can ensure you and your dog's details can always be identified.

 If my dog is microchipped do I still have to pay if it is collected as a stray?

 Yes, although the fee is likely to be smaller, as it should be quicker to reunite you with your dog.
-Our Community Wardens still have to collect your dog and keep it safe while we contact you.
+Our Environmental Enforcement Officers still have to collect your dog and keep it safe while we contact you.
 If we are unable to contact you, or the contact details are incorrect, we will follow the standard procedure for stray dogs.